wg-osr/walkerga.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Commune with the Sacred Beast</b></summary>
 - Choose what kind of animal is the Sacred Beast.
 You can speak with this animal.
-- When you act like the chosen animal, you have 1 additional Spell Dice.
+- As long as you are behaving like the chosen animal you have at least 1 Spell Dice.
 - Roll 1D4, you gain the following spell relating to the chosen animal: 1.
 [Animorph](/2020/11/12/animorph), 2.
 [Bestow Animal Aspect](/2020/11/12/bestow-aspect), 3.
 [The Animal Allure](/2020/11/12/animal-allure), 4.
 [Call of the Animal](/2020/11/12/call-of-the-animal).
 </details>